santoshphilip/weppy/README.md

 open "http://localhost:8080" in your browser

 ## Playing with weppy
-- open one of the idf files
+- open one of the idf files (5ZoneReturnFan.idf is a good one)
 - click on CONSTRUCTION
 - click on one of the constructions
     - click on the "?"